Sillage Logo

 Intent data reveals when prospects are actively researching solutions.
 This includes:

-• Content consumption: Which vendor comparisons are they reading?
+• Content consumption: which vendor comparisons are they reading?

-• Technology research: What tools are they evaluating?
+• Technology research: what tools are they evaluating?

 When combined with behavioral signals, intent data creates a powerful scoring foundation that updates in real-time based on actual buyer behavior.